-You can create a .zip file to conveniently package all test data into one file for sending to others or storing locally.
+You can create a .zip file of the HTML export to conveniently package all test data into one file for sending to others or storing locally.
 Analyze creates a file in .zip format, which you can either save to a location on your computer or send as an attachment to an email.